13 15 15Call

 For example, if you were the victim of bullying or harassment from your work colleagues, and management knew it was taking place but failed to take steps to prevent it, then your employer could be considered negligent if you developed a psychological injury.

-Successful psychological injury claim example: Janice’s $400k payout.
+Successful psychological injury claim examples:

 We recently represented a client, Janice, who was a teacher at a primary school and was subjected to intimidating and humiliating behaviour by a colleague over an extended period.
 Janice’s colleague would not only belittle her in front of other staff members but also in front of her students.